HearthSim/UnityHook/README.md

 ## Build

+Visual Studio 2017 has to be installed to build both projects.
+Required components are C# - and Unity development tools!
+Visual Studio 2017 Community edition is free to download and capable to perform the build.

 1. Clone the repo;
 2. Create a junction link between the solution folder and the game install path.
 See `/createJunction.bat`;
 2. Open UnityHook solution file with Visual Studio;